 - In other places like the UK it’s known as Sorrel Juice.

-As long as the flower looks like this image below, then we’re talking about the same plant for this recipe, the Roselle plant.
+As long as the flower looks like these images, then we’re talking about the same plant for this recipe, the Roselle plant.

 These same flowers above fully budded and harvested in the pot:

 Below are some variations of names used for roselle juice worldwide.
 Roselle juice or tea seem to be the most common in the U.S.A.

 - Rosella (Australia)

 - Flor De Jamica – “Hamaica” (Flower in Latin countries)